accelcom-bsc/ecoHMEM/readme.md

 - --mpirun-flags
 - --mpi2prv-flags

-Once the script finishes the output directory (set by HA\_TRACE\_OUTPUT\_DIR or the --output-dir argument) will contain the Extrae trace, the postprocessed data and the application output and error logs.
+Once the script finishes the output directory (set by ECOHMEM\_TRACE\_OUTPUT\_DIR or the --output-dir argument) will contain the Extrae trace, the postprocessed data and the application output and error logs.

 ### 2. Memory object distribution

 The second step is done using the *generate\_distribution.sh* script, which is a wrapper around the hmem\_advisor program.
 This program uses the postprocessed profiling data to compute the cost heuristics for each object, and then distributes the objects across the available memory tiers.
-The hmem\_advisor accepts several arguments to configure its behavior (set by HA\_ADVISOR\_EXTRA\_ARGS or the --extra-args flag accepted by the script):
+The hmem\_advisor accepts several arguments to configure its behavior (set by ECOHMEM\_ADVISOR\_EXTRA\_ARGS or the --extra-args flag accepted by the script):

 - --mem-config: path to configuration file describing the available memory tiers, required.
 - --loads: path of csv file with load accesses information, required.